strata-org/Strata-Generators/properties_bugs_found.md

 - The precondition elimination transformation erroneously reports its `changed` flag as false, even though it rewrites procedures to gain an `assert` statement in its body.
 This happens for nested function declarations that don't have preconditions, but whose bodies invoke a precondition-carrying function (e.g. `Int.SafeDiv`).
 - Non-ASCII strings are not escaped when passed to SMT-Lib, so the Core partial evaluator and SMT solvers disagree on the length of non-ASCII strings (The Core evaluator reports `Str.Length "é" = 1`, but Z3 says `Str.Length "é" = 2` and CVC5 reports `Parse Error: Non-printable character in string literal`)
+- The SMT dialect's comparison operator on real numbers (represented as decimal orders) isn't a total order, i.e. it is possible for `r1 <= r2`, `r2 <= r1` and `r1 == r2` to all be false, violating trichotomy
+- The SMT dialect's equality check returns false on two decimals that are mathematically equal but have different mantissa-exponent representations (e.g. `3.0` can be represented as `3 * 10^0` or `30 * 10^-1` , which are mathematically the same but considered to be not equal)

 ## Specification bugs caught during testing
 - The function typing spec `FuncHasType'` permits a measure (a `decreases` clause) to exist without requiring the function body to also exist, even though the executable typechecker rejects a function if it has a measure but no body